d8corp/watch-state-react/README.md

 - `deps` (optional) — A dependency array that triggers recomputation when values change.
 Use this for props or external values that should trigger an update.

 **Returns:**
-- A `Compute` instance containing the computed value.
+- A `Compute` instance with the computed value.

 **Behavior:**
 - Automatically tracks reactive dependencies (State/Compute instances) accessed within the watcher function